RedhawkSDR/redhawksdr.github.io/content/manual/logging/configuring-logging-capabilities.md

 In the following example, the root most logger passes logging messages with a severity level `INFO` or less.
 Those messages are sent to the appenders called: `CONSOLE` and `FILE`.
 The `CONSOLE` appender messages are displayed in the console of the running application.
 The `FILE` appender writes log messages to a file called `allmsgs.out`.

-If the resource uses a named logger, `EDET_1`, and an additional user-defined logger `detections` is created in the `user` namespace, then log messages to this logger with a severity of `DEBUG` or less are diverted to a file called `edet_log.out`.
+If the resource uses a named logger, `EDET_1.user.detections`, then log messages to this logger with a severity of `DEBUG` or less are diverted to a file called `edet_log.out`.

 ```bash
 # Set root logger default levels and appender